 Tube Removal: Removal of the tube(s) is usually done in the office.
 The doctor will cut the tubing (where it is visible at the inner corner of the eye) and pull the tube out as though it were a stitch.
 This is painless and only takes a minute.

 - The Pre-Op Assessment Clinic of the Alberta Children’s Hospital will phone you and advise you of any pre-operative instructions.

 - You will be asked to call the hospital, after 1:00pm the day before surgery, to find out the exact time of surgery.
 You will be instructed to arrive 2 hours before surgery.
 You can stay with your child before and after surgery.

 - Your child must have NOTHING to eat or drink, after midnight the night before the surgery.
 If they eat, the surgery will be cancelled.

 - YOU MUST FOLLOW THESE DIRECTIONS EXACTLY.
-Failure to do so may jeopardize the health of your child or cause cancellation of surgery
+Failure to do so may jeopardize the health of your child or result in the cancellation of surgery.

 The doctor will want to speak with you after the procedure.
 Please stay close by or ask the nurse for a pager so that you can be reached immediately.